What is the Satisfaction Index?

 RR (Response Rate)

-= (No. of complaints being dealt with + No. of claims resolved + No. of complaints not resolved) / Total No. of complaints
+= (No. of complaints being dealt with + No. of complaints resolved + No. of complaints not resolved) / Total No. of complaints

 TPC (Total Period Considered)